Nick Taylor betting profile: Sony Open in Hawaii - PGA TOUR

 Taylor's recent performances

-- Taylor has finished in the top five once and in the top 20 four times over his last ten appearances.
+- Taylor has one top-five finish and four top-20 finishes over his last ten appearances.

 - He had his best finish at the Memorial Tournament presented by Workday, where he finished fourth with a score of 4-under.